 However, preparing this type of list is just as important for mediation, Collaborative Divorce and other types of dispute resolution.
 In order to negotiate effectively, you need to educate yourself and others about your economic situation.
 The income and expense list also has the practical benefit of showing you a clear picture of how your money is spent.

 Your listing of income and expenses may need to include a list of typical family expenditures in order to characterize your standard of living before your separation.
 A list of your current expenses is also important.
 Click here for an excel form to list your expenses prior to the date of separation and here for an excel form to list your current expenses.

 In addition to listing expenses, it is important to gather together the supporting documents.
-Below is a list of financial documents that will be important evidence to show income and expenses:
+Below is a list of financial documents that may provide support for the figures on your income and expense listing:

 - Federal Income tax returns – at least the past three years

 - Your last 3 paystubs

 If you own any business interests that provide you with income, you will also need to provide all of the same documents listed above for the business and any financial statements for the business.